Azure/CanadaPubSecALZ/schemas/latest/readme.md

 ## Landing Zone Schemas

-* November 12, 2021
+* November 23, 2021

-  * Initial version based on v0.1.0 of the schema definitions.

-  * change in sqldb schema to support Azure AD authentication
+  * Change in sqldb schema to support Azure AD authentication

     ​	**enabled**: Boolean | Indicate whether or not to deploy Azure SQL Database (required)